 There is a bus unloading area, and bus parking.
 We request that teachers have one adult/chaperon for every ten students.
 Two hours is usually enough time for the visit itself (for 1-3 classrooms); more time should be scheduled for lunch in the picnic area.
 The video room can accommodate a maximum of 30 students and the video plays every half hour.
 Teachers and chaperons are responsible for directing their groups during the visit.

-Recommended Group Rotations
+Recommended Activities for Group Rotations